gSchool/ada-2-ruby-on-rails/intro-to-rails-3/controller-filters-contd.md

 We explored how to use controller filters in a previous lecture to DRY up our code.
 Now, we are going to utilize controller filters to implement *User Authorization*.

 ### User Login
 "Before" filters halt the request cycle prior to accessing the expected controller action.
 A common "before" filter is one which requires that a user is logged in for an action to be run.
 The code below creates a method to ensure a user is logged in.
-Additionaly, by using `before_action` in the ApplicationController, we enforce that the filter will be applied before _every_ action in the applicaiton. :
+Additionaly, by using `before_action` in the ApplicationController, we enforce that the filter will be applied before _every_ action in the application :

 ### Example
 In the `app/controllers/application_controller.rb`: